 - Scrolling through social media while hanging out with your friends?
 Ongezellig.

 Ongezellig is anything that causes disharmony, awkwardness, or discomfort in a social setting.
+It describes an environment or situation that is dull, uncomfortable, or lacking warmth and sociability.
+Ongezellig conveys a sense of social and emotional discomfort or an absence of the desired cozy and inviting atmosphere.
 Basically, don’t be ongezellig.

 Is hygge the same as gezellig?

 Yes and no; it depends on the situation.
 Everything that’s gezellig will also be hygge, but not everything that is hygge is gezellig.
 They’re the same in the fact of a warm and comfortable atmosphere, but different in the fact that hygge doesn’t depend on social interactions.
 In fact, hygge can even be an interior design style, while gezellig is generally not.